-The membership of the Executive Committee consists of the President and the Provost of the University, six faculty members, and four students.
-The Chairperson, Vice Chairperson/Student Body President, and Secretary of the Academic Senate are automatically members of the Executive Committee.
-The remaining seven members are elected annually by and from the membership of the Academic Senate.
+The membership of the Faculty Caucus Executive Committee consists of the Provost of the University and six faculty members.
+The Chairperson and the Secretary of the Academic Senate are automatically members of the Faculty Caucus Executive Committee.
+The remaining four faculty members are the same faculty members elected annually to serve as members of the Executive Committee of the Academic Senate.

-The Executive Committee expedites the business of university governance by:
+The Faculty Caucus Executive Committee expedites the business of the Faculty Caucus by: